OPVMC: The Practice Partners' Message to You

 Ashley Case, DVM, Dipl.
 ACVIM (Oncology)

 Dr. Case earned her undergraduate degree at the University of Pittsburgh, during which time she worked in a cancer biology laboratory, sparking her interest in oncology.
-Now board certified in medical oncology, Dr. Case earned her Doctor of Veterinary Medicine degree from Tufts Cummings School of Veterinary Medicine, and completed a one-year small animal medicine and surgery rotating internship at Colorado State University.
-She went on to complete her three-year medical oncology residency at the University of Pennsylvania, joining Orchard Park Veterinary Medical Center in 2016.
-She looks forward to providing help and hope to more families whose pets have been diagnosed with cancer.Return to top
+Dr. Case earned her Doctor of Veterinary Medicine degree from Tufts Cummings School of Veterinary Medicine, and completed a one-year small animal medicine and surgery rotating internship at Colorado State University.
+She went on to complete her three-year medical oncology residency at the University of Pennsylvania.
+Dr Case achieved board certification in medical oncology in 2016.
+She started practicing at Orchard Park Veterinary Medical Center in August of 2016 where she started the medical oncology service.
+The goal of Dr. Case and the Oncology staff is to provide information and hope to clients whose pets have been recently diagnosed with cancer.Return to top

 Franca DiFilippo, DVM